rubocode/bookstore/introduction/index.md

 > The response may also invoke other triggers in turn.
 > The event is complete when no more triggers are invoked by the response.

-Suppose we — in the good old days — we slide a quarter into a vending machine (VM &#x1F609;) and pull a crank, we get a can of Coke&trade; out.
+Suppose we — as in the good old days — slide a quarter into a vending machine (VM &#x1F609;) and pull a crank, we get a can of Coke&trade; out.
 Let's assume that the only product dispensed by the VM is Coke&trade;.

 ![photo](photos/tar.png)

 The trigger is the pull of the crank.
 The VM responds by spitting out a can of Coke&trade;
 and ringing a bell.
 The intelligence inside the VM is an agent.
-It gets triggerred by the pull of the crank.
-The agent then triggers the dispenser to spit out a can of Coke&trade; and also triggers the bell to ring!
+It gets triggerred by the pull on the crank.
+The agent then triggers the dispenser to spit out a can of Coke&trade;
+and also triggers the bell to ring!

 > An _event_ captures the _response_ of an _agent_ to a _trigger_.
 > A response, in turn, is another set of events.